Small permutation classes: Griddings of Small Permutation Classes

+Having established the basic properties of grid classes, we move on to what can be said about small permutation classes.
+Given a small permutation class $\C$, we would like to find a ``nice'' class $\D$ for which $\C$ is $\D$-griddable.
+For our purposes, ``nice'' means that $\D$ should have only finitely many simple permutations and bounded substitution depth, a concept defined within this section which is required in Section~\ref{sec-gridding-condition}.

-Note that the set of increasing oscillations forms two chains under the containment order, and that each increasing oscillation of length $k\ge 4$ contains both increasing oscillations of length $k-1$ (see Figure~\ref{fig-inc-osc}).
-It is also easy to verify (e.g., using Proposition~\ref{sum-indecomp-connected}) that if $\pi$ is an increasing oscillation of length $k\ge 3$ then the nonempty sum indecomposable permutations (i.e., the increasing oscillations) contained in $\pi$ have the generating function
+Let $\O$ denote the closure of the set of oscillations (that is, $\O$ consists of all oscillations and every permutation contained in an oscillation) and $\O_k$ denote the closure of the set of oscillations of length at most $k$.
+For the moment we simply consider increasing oscillations, although $\O$ also contains decreasing oscillations.
+The set of increasing oscillations forms two chains under the containment order, and each increasing oscillation of length $k\ge 4$ contains both increasing oscillations of length $k-1$ (see Figure~\ref{fig-inc-osc}).
+It is easy to verify (e.g., using Proposition~\ref{sum-indecomp-connected}) that if $\pi$ is an increasing oscillation of length $k\ge 3$ then the nonempty sum indecomposable permutations (i.e., the increasing oscillations) contained in $\pi$ have the generating function

 so $\bigoplus\pi$ has the generating function

 from which it follows, using Pringsheim's Theorem, that $\gr(\bigoplus\pi)<\kappa$.
 Therefore, since we want to find a class $\D$ for which every class with lower growth rate less than $\kappa$ has a $\D$-gridding, $\D$ must contain all increasing oscillations, and by symmetry, all decreasing oscillations, i.e., we must have $\O\subseteq\D$.
 This, however, is not enough: $1432$ does not lie in $\O$, yet $\bigoplus 1432$ has the generating function $1/(1-x-x^2-x^3)$ and thus the growth rate $1.83928\dots$, much less than our goal.